 When talking about dive computers I love I immediately have to talk about the OSTC.
 I have several of their models OSTC2, OSTC3 and the OSTC Sport.
 I love the displays.
 I really like the UI.
 It always shows me what I want to know.
 You can even define a new gas during a dive (say your buddy dives a different gas and you run out for some reason but still have deco obligation… hopefully not a common scenario, but if it ever happens to you this might literally be a life saver).
 The size is great (especially OSTC3 and OSTC Sport).
 I like the bungee bands they use to hold it.
 Works extremely well on a 3mm and just as well on a dry suit.

 The products are mostly geared towards tech divers.
 The UI is maybe a little more complex and because of the smaller size sometimes harder to read than for example the Suunto EON Steele, but I find it very to use and easy to get used to.
 The display is beautiful.
 If only they had an air integrated dive computer.
-That would be the obvious and trivial recommendation here.

 I have used both the hose based Puck Air and the Icon HD Net Ready.